 Nitrous oxide use during labor and delivery is a great option for pain relief.
-Nitrous oxide is safe for use for most women, offers minimal side effects, and is also safe for baby, with no effect on baby alertness or breastfeeding.
+Nitrous oxide is safe for use for most women, offers minimal side effects, and is also safe for babies with no effect on baby alertness or breastfeeding.

 Nitrous oxide is a flavorless, odorless gas that can be administered to patients to help alleviate pain and anxiety, and promote relaxation.